zxhycxq/reactjs-zh/Docs/optimizing-performance.md

 If you're benchmarking or experiencing performance problems in your React apps, make sure you're testing with the minified production build:

-* For Create React App, you need to run `npm run build` and follow the instructions.
+* For Create React App, 你需要运行 `npm run build` and follow the instructions.
 * For single-file builds, we offer production-ready `.min.js` versions.
 * For Browserify, you need to run it with `NODE_ENV=production`.
 * For Webpack, you need to add this to plugins in your production config: